Submit An Article to The Smart Runner

 How Long Should The Post Be?

-Your submission should certainly be no less that 1000 words, 2000 or more would be ideal.
+Your submission should be not less that 1000 words, 1500 or more would be ideal.
 There is no upper limit to the size of your contribution.
 The longer the better.

 What About Links?